AleDenshi/comfy.guide/content/server/isso/index.md

 ## Prerequisites

-This guide assumes you already have a static webserver up and running with [nginx](/server/nginx) or caddy with a website roughly in this shape:
+This guide assumes you already have a static webserver up and running with [nginx](/server/nginx) website roughly in this shape:

 ```
 /var/www/example.org/